2026 Election Tracker

 2022

-The state’s eight congressional seats are split 6 Republicans to 2 Democrats.
-The 2023 Wisconsin Supreme Court ruling that struck down the state’s gerrymandered legislative maps did not change the congressional lines for 2024 — those remained in place — but the new liberal court majority leaves open the question of whether further redistricting challenges could succeed before 2028.
+The state's eight congressional seats are split 6 Republicans to 2 Democrats.
+The 2023 Wisconsin Supreme Court ruling that struck down the state's gerrymandered legislative maps did not change the congressional lines for 2024, those remained in place, but the new liberal court majority leaves open the question of whether further redistricting challenges could succeed before 2028.

 For 2026, WI-3 is the most competitive seat.
 Rep. Derrick Van Orden (R-La Crosse) won the seat in 2022 and again in 2024 in a district that runs along the western edge of the state and includes more rural and working-class territory than other Wisconsin GOP-held seats.
 Democrats have prioritized it.
 WI-1, held by Rep. Bryan Steil (R-Janesville), is the next-most-watched but has trended Republican more reliably.
 The other six seats are not in serious play.
 No mid-decade redistricting is occurring in Wisconsin.
+The August 11 primary is the same day as the gubernatorial primary, which will substantially raise turnout in competitive Democratic primaries.
+See all election odds for house seats here.

 U.S. House delegation composition — Wisconsin